Sagan keep Marinos winless | The Japan Times

 V-Varen Nagasaki claimed a 1-1 draw with Urawa, Sanfrecce Hiroshima maintained their perfect record with a 1-0 win over Kashima Antlers, and Kashiwa Reysol and Cerezo Osaka drew 1-1.

-Jubilo Iwata beat FC Tokyo 2-0, while in the day’s late game, Consadole Sapporo were at home to Shimizu S-Pulse.
+Jubilo Iwata beat FC Tokyo 2-0, while in the day’s late game, Shimizu S-Pulse defeated Consadole Sapporo 3-1.